atmel-maxtouch/mxt-app/README.md

 `--calibrate`
 :   Send calibrate command.

-`--backup`
+`--backup[=COMMAND]`
-:   Backup configuration to NVRAM.
+:   Backup configuration to NVRAM where the optional argument, *command*, is the BACKUPNV command.

 `-g`
 :   Write Golden Reference calibration to NVRAM.